-Join us for this five-part journey over 3 months as we explore our relationship to fire and the elements, and prepare for an ancient rite-of-passage known as a Fire Quest.
+Join us for this five-part programme over 4 months as we explore our relationship to fire and the elements, and prepare for an ancient rite-of-passage known as a Fire Quest.

 Reconnecting to The Magic of Fire

-The Questing With Fire programme is designed to reintroduce us to the transformational force and elemental magic of fire.
-Through a carefully planned process following the beautiful nature connection model of the Eight Shields (read more about this below), we will take questers on a journey to discover their own hearts, minds, bodies and spirits in deep connection to the land and the elements.
+The Questing With Fire programme is designed to reintroduce us to fire’s transformational force and elemental magic.
+Through a carefully planned process following the Eight Shields nature connection model (more about this below), we will take questers on a journey to discover their own hearts, minds, bodies and spirits in deep connection to the land and the elements.

 What does this Fire Quest Programme involve?

-This 5 part programme involves 3 initial day-long retreats that will introduce the group to each other and begin the deepening of our connection with fire.
+This 5 part programme involves 3 initial day-long retreats during which the group will get to know each other and begin the deepening of connection to fire.
 We will learn about traditional ways of working with natural materials to make spark and flame, then spend time cultivating our collective and personal relationship to fire through practices and exercises led by the facilitators.
 As well as practical fire skills the sessions involve song, ceremony and sitting in circle together, sharing stories and exploring our intentions.

-This is followed by 3 days together on a Fire Quest weekend where participants will prepare to spend a whole night, from sunset to sunrise, awake with fire, either as part of the central community fire, or on a solo journey alone in the woods.
-When solo questers go out to their fire spots, the community fire will be kept going through the night with singing, stories, and energetic support from the Elders and mentors witnessing the process.
-At sunrise, the questers return to the community fire where they will be welcomed back and invited to share their stories and insights.
+This is followed by 3 days together on a Fire Quest weekend where participants will prepare to spend a whole night, from sunset to sunrise, awake with fire on a solo journey in the woods.
+A group of supporting elders and mentors with tend to the central fire all the while, waiting to welcome the questers back at dawn and hear their stories and insights.

 The quest will involve fasting from food and sleep for 24hours.